modeling simple, decent human behavior

 Ascetics exist in many walks of life.

 You’re likely walking right past them.
 What about the person who gives up comfort or a steady job for the sake of their art, or their dance, music, or a simpler form of living?
-Young techies adopt the life style, even if many of them have little choice.
+Young techies adopt the lifestyle, even if many of them have little choice.
+College students may crash on someone’s sofa for the summer because they can’t afford a place.
+That’s a form of asceticism.

 Expanding the definition of an ascetic